 ► Public Libraries

 If you've earned $64,000 or less over the past year, you may qualify for free tax assistance at the New York Public Library.
-Starting Jan.
-23, many NYPL branches will offer computer access and IRS-trained volunteers to help you file your income tax returns online for free.
+Many NYPL branches are offering computer access and IRS-trained volunteers to help you file your income tax returns online for free.
 You can check out the list of participating libraries, the kinds of services they provide and the hours they provide them here.

 Sessions at these locations and times, provided by the AARP, are geared in particular toward taxpayers ages 50 and older.

-The Brooklyn Public Library will also offer assistance for individuals making $60,000 or less a year at seven locations, starting Jan.
-23.
+The Brooklyn Public Library is also offering assistance for individuals making $60,000 or less a year at seven locations.

 ► Food Bank for New York City